Goulash Soup

 Historical Notes for this Recipe:

-This recipe was posted in 2006!
-I have made it many times for my annual soup party on New Year’s Day.
-It was updated with better photos and more information in 2021 and updated again with more information in 2022.
+This Goulash Soup recipe was posted in 2006, and since then I have made it many times for my annual soup party on New Year’s Day.
+It was updated with better photos and more information in 2021 and last updated with more information in 2025.

 Your recipe says it yields 6 servings, and the nutritional information says 8.
 Which is accurate.